Cinnamon and Kale

 Why make your own nettle and mint tea?

-• If you are lucky enough to pick the leaves from your garden or the local countryside, it's free:)
+• If you are lucky enough to pick the leaves from your garden or the local countryside, this fresh nettle tea is free:)

 Ingredients